frack113/WAG/README.md

 ### :gear: Prerequisites

 Depending on what you want to achieve, you might need different tools. \
-For now, you only need [Cargo][Cargo] to build or download the project.
+For now, you only need [Cargo][Cargo] to build or install the project.

 ### :hammer_and_wrench: Build